Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 plt.show()

 Below we show the region of interest for the three species.
-Note, however, that Marmoset does not currently have fine grained ROIs available and is marked as Br - Brain.
+Note, however, that Marmoset does not have fine grained ROIs available and is marked as Br - Brain.

 fig, ax = plot_umap(